-- NOTE: To stabilize the computer in a tower orientation, HP recommends the use of the optional tower stand. - 6.
-Reconnect the power cord and any external devices, then turn on the computer. - NOTE: Ensure at least 10.2 centimeters (4 inches) of space on all sides of the computer remains clear and free of obstructions. - 7.
+- 3. Reconnect the power cord and any external devices, and then turn on the computer. - NOTE: Ensure that at least 10.2 centimeters (4 inches) of space on all sides of the computer remains clear and free of obstructions. - 4.
 Lock any security devices that were disengaged when the access panel was removed.